randyburt/finalBeyScript/ReadMe.txt

 This is a project that will allow a user to view BeyBlade toys and their components and organize and create new combinations of BeyBlade toys.

+Currently, the user can only read the files.
+Organization and creation will functionality will be added in the future.

 ========================================================================================================================

 Required modules: